Introduction

 Example:

-A startup deploying its customer management application on AWS to avoid upfront infrastructure costs and achieve rapid scaling as user numbers grow.
+A startup is deploying its customer management application on AWS to avoid upfront infrastructure costs and achieve rapid scaling as user numbers grow.

 Comparison of Colocation and Cloud Services